 Interactive History: Bringing the Past to Life for Children

-Beyond the Textbook: Why Immersion is the New Standard
+Why Immersion is Standard

 The traditional "names and dates" approach to history is failing.
 In a world of instant information, children don’t need to memorize when the Magna Carta was signed; they need to understand why it matters today.
 Interactive history shifts the focus from passive reception to active participation.
 It transforms the student from a spectator into a historical detective.